Nepal earthquake response: What was achieved

 Within 24 hours of the earthquake, our teams already on the ground were providing survivors with food and emergency essentials such as blankets and tarpaulins.

-Major challenges facing relief teams have included Nepal’s harsh monsoon weather, fuel shortages and logistical difficulties due to rough terrain.
+Our team on the ground overcame many challenges including Nepal’s harsh monsoon weather, fuel shortages and logistical difficulties due to rough terrain.